wp-plugins/cleantalk-spam-protect/readme.txt

 Spam is one of the most irritating factors.
 Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.

 = Anti-spam plugin info =
-CleanTalk is an anti-spam protection **4 in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
+CleanTalk is an anti-spam solution **all in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
 You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.

 CleanTalk is a transparent anti-spam protection, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
 We have developed a mobile app for you to see anti-spam statistics wherever.